 If a child continues to present a danger to themselves or others staff should send/call for a member of the Senior staff to assist (from the office).
-The offence should be documented in the Behaviour Log.
+The offence should be documented in CPOMs.
 The Principal will decide to report the incident to the parents and decide on future support and sanctions.

-6. Behaviour log three times in one term
+6. CPOMs entry for behaviour three times in one term